Psychotherapies

 Psychoanalysis

 The goal of psychoanalysis is to bring repressed feelings into conscious awareness so the patient may deal with them.
-Psychoanalysis is therefore considrered “insight-oriented” because its core aim is to help individuals gain a deeper understanding (insight = understanding) of their unconscious motivations, thoughts, and feelings.
+Psychoanalysis is therefore considered “insight-oriented” because its core aim is to help individuals gain a deeper understanding (insight = understanding) of their unconscious motivations, thoughts, and feelings.
 Insight-based psychotherapies are more common nowadays than Freud’s psychoanalysis or Freud’s pure psychoanalysis

-Important concepts in psychoanalsys
+Important concepts in psychoanalysis

 ConceptDescription

-Therapeutic allianceA bond between the patient and therapist is formed and they work together towards a therapeutic goal
+Therapeutic allianceA bond between the patient and therapist is formed, and they work together towards a therapeutic goal

 • Clinical practice